ejklike/ejklike.github.io/_posts/2015-09-15-monte-carlo-inference.md

 * examples???
 *

 Main issues

+* Why do we use MC approximation for posterior inference rather than deterministic algorithms?
+  * ???
+  *
 * How do we efficiently generate samples from a probability distribution, particularly in high dimensions?
   * non-iterative methods for generating independent samples
   * iterative method known as Markov Chain Monte Carlo(MCMC): produces dependent samples but which works well in high dimensions